automata-network/docs/docs/mev/examples.md

     === "Strategy 2"

-        A observes a transaction 𝑇 , which will create a liquidation opportunity (e.g., an oracle price update transaction which will render a collateralized debt liquidatable).
-A then back-runs 𝑇 with a liquidation transaction 𝑇𝐴 to avoid the transaction fee bidding competition.
+        A observes a transaction T, which will create a liquidation opportunity (e.g., an oracle price update transaction which will render a collateralized debt liquidatable).
+A then back-runs T with a liquidation transaction T~A~ to avoid the transaction fee bidding competition.

 * The auction liquidation allows a liquidator to start an auction that lasts for a pre-configured period (e.g., 6 hours).
 Competing liquidators can engage and bid on the collateral price.